-The 2018-2019 NSISD student data indicates a total enrollment of 544 students at the end of the 2018-2019 school year.
+The 2019-2020 NSISD student data indicates a total enrollment of 541 students at the end of the 2019-2020 school year.
 This number represents a steady enrollment from the previous year.
-Based on the 2018-2019 district Texas Academic Performance Report (TAPR), student ethnicity population consists of 12.3% White, 2.8% African American, 83.6% Hispanic, .7% Asian, .4% Two or More Races, .2% American Indian, and 0% Pacific Islander.
-NSISD maintained stability in sub-population make-up over the last five years and an overall total student growth that ranges from 1% to 5%.
+Based on the 2019-2020 district Texas Academic Performance Report (TAPR), student ethnicity population consists of 11.5% White, 3.9% African American, 83.5% Hispanic, .7% Asian, .2% Two or More Races, .2% American Indian, and 0% Pacific Islander.
+NSISD maintained stability in sub-population make-up over the last five years (with regards to a slight increase in Hispanic and decrease in White) and an overall total student growth that ranges from 1% to 5%.

 Specific demographic populations evaluated include the economically disadvantaged, English Learners (EL), and special education populations.
-Based on the 2018-2019 TAPR, the district reported 91.5% of the total population is identified as economically disadvantaged.
+Based on the 2019-2020 TAPR, the district reported 94.8% of the total population is identified as economically disadvantaged.
 This percentage is based on the number of participants in the Free and/or Reduced Price Lunch Program within the district.
 The continued high percentage in the economically disadvantaged subpopulation over the last few years requires the district to enhance efforts to build greater understanding of cultural diversity and acknowledge the impact poverty has on students coming from disadvantaged home environments where factors may prevent students from being "school-ready."
 Some studies have identified students from economically disadvantaged environments as being school dependent; meaning that the only academic and sometimes physical and emotional resources available and accessible to them are those afforded by the school.
 Therefore, the challenge becomes the facilitation of targeted professional development for all staff, engaging in the Texas Accountability Intervention System (TAIS) process, and the implementation of various improvement processes.

 The EL population in recent years reveals a steady increase in numbers.
-For the 2018-2019 school year, NSISD had to apply for a Bilingual Exception Waiver for a 19th consecutive year.
-Meaning, the district has had at least 20 students speaking the same language other than English, at a single grade level, and has not been able to hire enough bilingual certified teachers for 19 years in a row.
+For the 2019-2020 school year, NSISD had to apply for a Bilingual Exception Waiver for a 20th consecutive year.
+Meaning, the district has had at least 20 students speaking the same language other than English, at a single grade level, and has not been able to hire enough bilingual certified teachers for 20 years in a row.
 It continues to be difficult, if not impossible, for the district to secure an appropriate number of bilingual certified teachers.
-However, the district was able to hire a past NSISD graduate as a new teacher.
-During the first couple of months of employment, she was able to become certified as a bilingual educator.
 The growing population of EL students, representing a home language of Spanish, has prompted district and campus administrators to explore various interventions and strategies made available through the coordination of state and federal funds.